osuosl-cookbooks/osl-repos/README.md

   Properties

-  Note: The 'appstream', 'elrepo', and 'powertools' related attributes are only relevant to Centos 8, and the 'updates' related attributes are only relevant to Centos 7.
+  Note: The 'appstream', and 'powertools' related attributes are only relevant to Centos 8, and the 'updates' related attributes are only relevant to Centos 7.

  - appstream:              indicates if the appstream repository is managed
  - base:                   indicates if the base repository is managed
- - elrepo:                 indicates if the elrepo repository is managed
- - epel:                   indicates if the epel repository is managed

  - extras:                 indicates if the appstream repository is managed
  - powertools:             indicates if the powertools repository is managed
  - updates:                indicates if the updates repository is managed